leaf-ai/studio-go-runner/docs/ci.md

 The $Registry environment variable is used to pass your docker hub username, and password to keel orchestrated containers and the release image builder, Makisu, using a kubernetes secret.
 An example of how to set this value is included in the next section, continue on for more details.
 Currently only dockerhub, and microk8s registries are supported as targets for pushing the resulting release images.

 When a build finishes the stack will scale down the testing dependencies it uses for queuing and storage and will keep the build container alive so that logs can be examined.
-The build activities will disable container upgrades while the build is running and will then open for upgrades once the build steps have completed to prevent premature termination.
+The build activities will disable new build container upgrades while the build is running and will then open for upgrades once the build steps have completed to prevent premature termination.
 When the build, and test has completed and pushed commits have been seen for the code base then the pod will be shutdown for the latest build and a new pod created.

 If the environment variable GITHUB\_TOKEN is present when deploying an integration stack it will be placed as a Kubernetes secret into the integration stack.
 If the secret is present then upon successful build and test cycles the running container will attempt to create and deploy a release using the github release pages.

 When the build completes the pods that are present that are only useful during the actual build and test steps will be scaled back to 0 instances.
-The CI script, ci.sh, will spin up and down specific kubernetes jobs and deployments when they are needed automatically by using the Kubernetes kubectl command.
+The CI script, ci.sh, will spin up and down specific kubernetes jobs and deployments when they are needed automatically by using the Kubernetes microk8s.kubectl command.
 Because of this your development and build cluster will need access to the Kubernetes API server to complete these tasks.
 The Kubernetes API access is enabled by the ci\_keel.yaml file when the standalone build container is initialized.

-If the environment is shared between multiple people the namespace can be assigned using the petname tool, github.com/karlmutch/petname, as shown in the examples below.

 The Registry environment variable is used to define the repository into which any released images will be pushed.
 Before using the registry setting you should copy registry-template.yaml to registry.yaml, and modify the contents.

-The example shows the use case for when a public docker repository is used that is hosted on the internet.
-You might use this for builds within an enterprise context.
+The example shows the use case for when a quay.io repository is used.
+We use quay.io primarily because it has automatic container scanning and supports rigid access controls, and auditing.

+When adding a pasword to your registry.yaml with quay.io you should generate an encrypted password then place that into your registry.yaml file.
+To do this go into the 'Account Setting' menu at the top right of the quay.io screen and the botton menu item "User Settings" has at the top a "Docker CLI Password" entry that has a highlighted link "Generate Encrypted Password' which will generate a long encrypted string that is then used in your file.

 ```
 cat registry.yaml
-index.docker.io:
+quay.io:
   .*:
     security:
       tls: